Want to know why we love the Mate 10 Pro? We've done a round up our favourite features and have them right here on the

 If you’re aware of the quietly impressive features of Huawei’s P and Mate smartphones, you’ll be pretty intrigued by Mate 10 Pro.
 We’ve taken a peek, and we have some seriously exciting details to share.

 The Mate 9 attracted our attention with its jumbo 5.9 inch screen, but Huawei has gone one better with a practically-bezelless 6 inch display.
-It’s the binge-watcher’s dream (especially if Go Binge is letting you chomp your way through Netflix’s near-infinite box set list without any damage to your data allowance).
+It’s the binge-watcher’s dream (especially if Go Binge is letting you chomp your way through Netflix’s near-infinite list of shows and movies without any damage to your data allowance).

 Those troublesome bezels have been stretched to the bare minumum for an almost edge-to-edge screen finish; you get a superb 2160×1080 pixel screen with 1080p AMOLED resolution.

-Huawei’s partnership with the German camera manufacturer Leica has allowed them to harness 93 years of photographic expertise for its lenses – clever move, guys!
+Huawei’s partnership with the German camera manufacturer Leica has allowed them to harness 93 years of photographic expertise – clever move, guys!
 They’ve gone one step further with the Mate 10 Pro, which boasts impressive 20 MP monochrome and 12MP RCB sensors, with f/1.6 aperture.
-Including all the Huawei classics, like hybrid autofocus, smile detection, panorama and LED flash – the Mate 10 Pro also allows users to take advantage Huawei’s advanced Portrait mode.
+Including all the Huawei classics, like hybrid autofocus, smile detection, panorama and LED flash.
+The Mate 10 Pro also allows users to take advantage Huawei’s advanced Portrait mode.

 What we love about the new Huawei Mate 10 Pro, however, is its clever use of machine learning.
 The phone contains the Kirin 970 – the world’s first AI processor for smartphones.
-This means that many of the camera’s features can adapt and learn, including an AI powered Bokeh effect, digital zoom, real-time scene analysis and object recognition.
-The Mate 10 Pro can optimise photo settings on the go, making it a powerful and agile piece of camera tech.
+Many of the camera’s features can adapt and learn, including an AI powered Bokeh effect, digital zoom, real-time scene analysis and object recognition.
+The Mate 10 Pro optimises photo settings on the go, making it a powerful and agile piece of camera tech.